anjalibirudu/creditcard_fraud_detection/README.md

 # creditcard_fraud_detection
-credit fraud detection project is designed to identify and prevent fraudulent financial transactions by leveraging advanced analytical techniques. git lfs install git lfs track "your_large_file" git add .gitattributes your_large_file git commit -m "Track and add large file" git push
+credit fraud detection project is designed to identify and prevent fraudulent financial transactions by leveraging advanced analytical techniques.
+By analyzing patterns in transaction data, user behavior, and contextual information, the system can distinguish between legitimate and suspicious activities.
+Machine learning models such as logistic regression, decision trees, or neural networks are typically employed to classify transactions in real-time, flagging high-risk cases for further review.
+This not only minimizes financial losses for businesses but also enhances security for customers by reducing unauthorized transactions.
+Ultimately, the project contributes to a safer digital payment ecosystem by automating fraud detection and improving response efficiency.